 Francis McCubbin (PhD ‘09) was named one of 96 recipients of the Presidential Early Career Award for Scientists and Engineers.
 This award represents "the highest honor bestowed by the United States Government on science and engineering professionals in the early stages of their independent research careers."
 Francis is currently Senior Staff Scientist at the Institute of Meteoritics and Research Assistant Professor at the University of New Mexico.
 At Stony Brook, Francis worked with Prof. Hanna Nekvasil on water in lunar apatites.

 Geochemist Scott McLennan is a member of the team that recently reported new findings from the Mars Rover ‘Opportunity’ demonstrating that a site in the Endeavour Crater on Mars shows evidence to support the past existence of liquid water.
 The findings were reported in the May 4, 2012, issue of Science.
 Scott has been a member of the Mars Rover science team since its inception in 2004.
 The latest findings follow other reports showing that water existed in Mars’ past.
-Full details are given at:
+Further details are provided at the University's News page.

 Geosciences postdoctoral fellow Dr. Attreyee Ghosh and Prof. William Holt have devised a numerical model describing the tectonic forces responsible for earthquakes.
 Their research findings were published in the Feb.
 17, 2012, issue of the journal Science.
 The model points to improvements for long-term forecasting of earthquakes.
 Detailed reports of their findings are presented by Science Daily and Our Amazing Planet.